 The Medication Procedures of the Omaha Public Schools prohibit administration of any medication by school staff or self-administration by a student without a written order from a licensed prescriber.
 No unauthorized medication (including Tylenol, cough drops, Advil, antacids, etc.) shall be administered by the school nurse or other trained school personnel without a written order from a licensed prescriber.
 It is the responsibility of the parent/guardian to provide updated medication orders annually and as changes occur.
 Medication orders must be completed by a health care provider and signed by the parent/guardian.
-When a student must take medication, these procedures will be adhered to:
+When a student must take medication, these procedures changes occur.
+Work with your healthcare provider and school nurse in developing a specific plan to keep your child safe, healthy, and ready to learn.